maddox/kart/README.md

 The keys `up`, `down`, `left`, `rigth`, `enter`, `esc` all do exactly what you'd think they do.

+In addition, `backspace` is an alias for `esc` to allow you to map controls better.

 For best results, use a keyboard mapper to map your joystick/controller to these keys so you can navigate Kart with your controller.